Table of Contents

 Have a rich and leisurely Hangawi.

 People celebrate a time of good harvest and pay their respects to their ancestors.
-When you meet other people, you greet them with all these phrases and each makes the one being greeted feel blessed.
-We wish them good fortune, health, and success in the following year and they do the same for us.
+When you meet other people, you greet them with all these chuseok greetings and each makes the one being greeted feel blessed.
+Korean citizens have always found a way to keep their traditions alive and make sure that each new generation is kept in touch with their roots.
+Festivals like Chuseok are a way for youngsters to learn their family values and ways.
+With these happy chuseok greetings we wish them good fortune, health, and success in the following year and they do the same for us.